Mozzie-jpg/Password_Manager/README.md

 bash build_script.sh
 ```

+You must also have a C compiler installed

+For example gcc

 # build_script_alternate.sh deletes everything except for the binary

 # build_script.sh simply deletes the stuff which isn't required after build